Wisconsin CCAP: How long do my records remain online? A Milwaukee criminal defense attorney explains:

 - Misdemeanor (CM) cases – 20 years.

-- Traffic forfeiture (CT) cases – 5 years.
+- Traffic forfeiture (TR) cases – 5 years.

 For example, if defendant is convicted of substantial battery, a Class I felony, his record will remain on CCAP for 50 years.
 In another case, the defendant is convicted of misdemeanor battery, a Class A misdemeanor.
 In the latter case, the record remains on CCAP for 20 years.